Go Ad-Free

 How do you control high blood pressure?
 Has anyone ever mentioned minerals like magnesium or zinc for hypertension?

 Hpertension is a leading contributor to heart attacks and strokes.
 But controlling high blood pressure is not always easy.
 That’s in part because it varies so much over the course of the day.
-Get stuck in traffic and show up late for a doctor’s appointment and you are likely to be jangled.
-Your BP reading could be elevated because of the stress.
+If you get stuck in traffic and show up late for a doctor’s appointment, you are likely to feel jangled.
+As a result, the stress may raise your BP reading beyond its usual level.
 White coat hypertension can also raise blood pressure.
 Can minerals like magnesium or zinc for hypertension be a thing?

 Minerals and Blood Pressure: